Irish calendar: Names of the seasons and months

+Names of the days

 Historical texts suggest that, during Ireland's Gaelic era, the day began and ended at sunset.
 Through contact with the Romans, the seven-day week was borrowed by continental Celts, and then spread to the people of Ireland.
 In Irish, four days of the week have names derived from Latin, while the other three relate to the fasting done by early Gaelic Christians.